 These activation exercises are all about keeping muscles firing and working properly as you recover from injury, particularly the hip muscles.
 If you have to rest for a period of time then they can ‘go to sleep’ and lose strength, leading to a slower recovery, or poor performance later on.

 Clam in flexion

-Stand next to a wall with a gym ball between you and the wall.
-Perform a quarter squat on one leg using the ball for support.
-This targets the posterior chain and gets the muscles firing as they work to stabilize your hip.
+- This targets the posterior chain and gets the muscles firing as they work to stabilize your hip

 VMO with hamstring push

-These work the hip muscles under load in a slightly different way but moving forwards.
-Again, place a resistance band around your knees to increase the load on your lateral hip muscles.
+- Place a resistance band around your knees to increase the load on your lateral hip muscles

 This exercise works the gluteal muscles in particular, as well as brings your core into play.

 - Place a band around your knees to increase the tension on the outside hip muscles as you perform the exercise